-An esrog that is considered kavush due to its having been soaked in water or another liquid for a twenty-four hour period is invalid.
-Some are stringent to apply this law to the remaining minim as well.
-For that reason, be careful to avoid leaving your bound lulav soaking in water for that amount of time, unless four tefachim of the lulav spine and three tefachim of the hadasim and aravos remain above the level of the water.
-On Yom Tov, you may return your lulav to a container with water.
+While storing your minim, remember to avoid leaving your bound lulav soaking in water for any 24-hour period (as mentioned earlier, due to the issue of kavush) unless four tefachim of the lulav spine and three tefachim of the hadasim and aravos remain above the level of the water.
+On Yom Tov, you may return your lulay to a container with water.
 You may also add new water (paying close attention to keeping enough lulav exposed) to the water that is already present.
-However, you may not exchange the current water for fresh water.
+However, you may not exchange the current water for fresh water.35